 - Once in the home, they can be pretty laid back.

-- He is a dominant dog, who can be a challenge to train.
+- He is a dominant dog that can be a challenge to train.

 - This breed is best suited for first-time dog owners.